jagger235711/jagger235711/README.md

-## Hi there 👋, I'm jagger
+# Hi there 👋, I'm jagger

 <!-- about me -->
 ---

-### About Me:
+## About Me

-- 🔭 I’m currently working on data analysis
+- 🔭 I’m currently working on Back-end development
-- 🌱 I’m currently learning in machineLearning algorithms&Crawler
+- 🌱 I’m currently learning in Java development
-- 📫 How to reach me:
-<span style="unicode-bidi:bidi-override; direction: rtl; color:#c00;">moc.qq@908785252</span>

 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...